 – Timeframe for Air Drying

 Prior air drying of the wood before moving it to the kiln is another critical step often overlooked.
-While it may be tempting to skip this step, properly air-dried lumber achieves a better end result when kiln-dried.
+While it may be tempting to skip this step, properly air-dried lumber achieves a better result when kiln-dried.

 – Safety Practices